ikletzli/CS6350/README.md

 To run the boosting file, start in the top level directory and run: python3 ./EnsembleLearning/boosting.py [num_iterations] where num_iterations is the number of iterations to run AdaBoost for.
 The default value for num_iterations is 20.

 To run the linear regression file, start in the top level directory and run: python3 ./LinearRegression/linear_regression.py.

+To run perceptron for HW3, start in the top level directory and run: python3 ./Perceptron/perceptron.py.